ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

 ### Shards and the merge {#shards-and-docking}

-By the time additional shards are added, Ethereum mainnet will already be secured by the Beacon Chain using proof of stake.
+By the time additional shards are added, Ethereum Mainnet will already be secured by the Beacon Chain using proof of stake.
 This enables a fertile mainnet to build shard chains off of, powered by layer 2 solutions that supercharge the scalability.

 It remains to be seen whether mainnet will exist as the only “smart” shard that can handle code execution – but either way, the decision to expand shards can be revisted as needed.